WICG/attribution-reporting-api/AGGREGATE.md

   browser initially scheduled the report to be sent (to avoid noise around offline devices reporting late).

-* The `source_registration_time` will represent (in seconds since the Unix Epoch) the time the source event was registered, rounded to the nearest whole day.

 * The `payload` will contain the actual histogram contributions.
 It should be be encrypted via [HPKE](https://datatracker.ietf.org/doc/draft-irtf-cfrg-hpke/).
   Its exact format is not specified in this doc, but it should use AEAD to